Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Discussion

-For other hadronic sources of CP violation, power counting arguments give insight into the ratio of mesonic to nucleon EDM contributions.
+For other hadronic sources of CP violation, power counting arguments give insight into the ratio of meson-to-nucleon-EDM contributions.
 For example, the quark chromo-EDM breaks CP and isospin symmetry.
 The meson-nucleon interactions in Eq.~\eqref{eq:gbarterms} are the leading CP-violating hadronic interactions \cite{Pospelov:2001ys,deVries:2012ab} and their contributions dominate the paramagnetic EDMs.
-On the other hand, for quark EDMs and the Weinberg operator the mesonic interactions are suppressed by, respectively, $\alpha/\pi$ (electromagnetic suppression) and $m_\pi^2/\Lambda_\chi^2$ (chiral suppression)\cite{deVries:2012ab}.
-As such, the ratio of $\bar C^{\mathrm{eff}}_{SP}$ (and thus $d_e^\text{equiv}$) to the neutron EDM is different.
+On the other hand, for quark EDMs and the Weinberg operator the mesonic interactions are suppressed by, respectively, $\alpha/\pi$ (electromagnetic suppression) and $m_\pi^2/\Lambda_\chi^2$ (chiral suppression) \cite{deVries:2012ab}.
+As such, the ratio of $\bar C^{\mathrm{eff}}_\text{SP}$ (and thus $d_e^\text{equiv}$) to the neutron EDM is different.
 We illustrate this in Fig.~\ref{fig:ratioplot}, where we plot the $d_e^\text{equiv}$, including both mesonic and nucleon EDM contributions, against $d_n$.
-The bands correspond to scenarios where $d_e^\text{equiv}$ and $d_n$ are sourced, respectively, by the $\bar{\theta}$ term, the up quark EDM, and the up quark chromo-EDM.
+The bands correspond to scenarios where $d_e^\text{equiv}$ and $d_n$ are sourced, respectively, by the $\bar{\theta}$ term, the up quark EDM $d_u$, and the up quark chromo-EDM $\tilde{d}_u$.
 Remarkably, the ratio of neutron to \textit{paramagnetic} EDMs can identify the underlying hadronic source of CP violation.
+We emphasize that this identification is independent of the numerical value of the CP-odd source, be it $\bar \theta$, $d_q$ or $\tilde d_q$, as these drop out in the ratio.
+As an example, consider a scenario where $d_n$ is measured at $10^{-27}\, e\,$cm in a future experiment.
+Figure \ref{fig:ratioplot} shows that if $\tilde{d}_u$ is the underlying CP-odd source, we would expect $d_e^\text{equiv}$ to be negative and of order $10^{-32}-10^{-33}\,e\,$cm, while $d_u$ should lead to a positive $d_e^\text{equiv}$ of order $10^{-34}\,e\,$cm, and $\bar \theta$ to even smaller values.